Humboldt-WI/blog/content/research/information_systems_1819/group5_HAN.md

 ## Text Classification

 **Evaluating all of the textual data manually** is very time consuming and strenuous.
-A more efficient way to extract important information from it is text classification. <br>
+A more efficient way to extract important information is text classification. <br>
 Text classification is a fundamental task in natural language processing.
 The goal is to assign unstructured documents (e.g. reviews, emails, posts, website contents etc.) to one or multiple classes.
 Such classes can be review scores, like star ratings, spam vs. non-spam classification, or topic labeling. <br>
 Essentially, text classification can be used whenever there are certain tags to map to a large amount of textual data.
 To learn how to classify, we need to build classifiers which are obtained from labeled data.
 In this way, the process of examining information becomes automated and thus simpler.
 <br>